xiesunsun/Adapative_EC/README.md

 - If a subset causes the model to fail, a large negative fitness is applied.
 - OpenML caching: pass --data-home <dir> to cache downloads locally.
 The loader prints a [DATA] line with shapes once the dataset is ready.
 - Parallelism: prefer process-level parallelism (--n-procs) and keep sklearn evals single-threaded (--eval-n-jobs 1).
 Consider OMP_NUM_THREADS=1 and MKL_NUM_THREADS=1.
+- CV control: use `--fixed-cv` to keep GA and downstream on the same folds; add `--cv-repeats` to average multiple seeded splits (slower, less variance).

 Visualization Metrics
 - Population Diversity (Hamming): For a population of size N and bit-length L, we compute